antsanchez/prompto/README.md

-# LangChain Chatbot UI
+# Prompto

-Welcome to the Angular Langchain.js Chatbot UI, an open-source project that provides a user-friendly interface for interacting with various language models (LLMs) from different providers such as OpenAI, Anthropic, Mistral, and Ollama.
-This application is currently in beta, and we welcome contributions and collaborations from the community.
+Welcome to Prompto, an open-source project designed to provide a user-friendly interface for interacting with a variety of Language Models (LLMs) via LangChain Js.
+Prompto, a blend of the word 'Prompt' and the Italian word 'Pronto' (meaning ready and quick), is aptly named as it allows for the quick and easy switching between different LLMs, directly from your browser.

 ## Features

-- **Multiple LLMs**: Easily switch between different Large Language Models (LLMs) such as OpenAI, Anthropic, Mistral, and Ollama.
+- **Multiple LLMs**: Effortlessly switch between a range of Large Language Models (LLMs) supported by LangChain Js.
-- **Model Selection**: Choose the specific model you wish to use for each LLM.
 - **Temperature Settings**: Adjust the temperature to fine-tune the responses from your chosen LLM.
 - **Chatbot UI**: Engage with a chatbot interface that remembers the conversation context.
 - **Notebook**: Utilize a notebook feature to send prompts to the LLM and receive responses without prior context or memory.
-- **Templates**: Define and save reusable prompts for specific use cases.
-Pass a "contextual" prompt alongside your saved template for dynamic interaction.
-Create as many templates as needed.
+- **Templates**: Create, save, and reuse prompts for specific use cases.
+Incorporate a "contextual" prompt alongside your saved template for dynamic interaction.

+## Data Storage and Security

+**Important Note:** Prompto saves your chat history, prompt templates, and settings on your browser for easy access.
+This is convenient, but there's a small catch: information saved on your local storage can be accessed by others in some situations.

+Prompto provides a button on the settings page that allows you to clear all saved data, including chat conversations, prompt templates, and settings.

+## Live Example
+You can view a live example of the LangChain Chatbot UI by visiting the following link: [Prompto](https://prompto.asanchez.dev/)

 ## Running the Application